AMWA-TV/bcp-008-02/docs/Overview.md

 Controllers SHOULD NOT resort to a fast pace repetitive polling workflow for getting the transmission error counters of a device which offers them.

-Controllers MAY be capable to invoke the ResetCounters method by using [IS-12 commands](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#command-message-type).
+Controllers MAY be capable to invoke the ResetCountersAndMessages method by using [IS-12 commands](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#command-message-type).

-Controllers MAY be capable to set the autoResetCounters property using the [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter).
+Controllers MAY be capable to set the autoResetCountersAndMessages property using the [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter).

 Controllers MAY be capable of getting the current value of ANY status transition counter property using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate it to the User.